marshall7m/terraform-aws-infrastructure-live-ci/CONTRIBUTING.md

 <!--te-->

-PRs are welcomed!
+PRs are welcome!

-The following sections will include the required steps in order to develop and run tests for this project.
+The following sections will include the required steps to develop and run tests for this project.

-The project contains unit, integration and e2e tests that are within the `tests/` directory.
-Each of the tests use the [Pytest](https://docs.pytest.org/en/7.1.x/) framework.
+The project contains unit, integration, and e2e tests that are within the `tests/` directory.
+Each of the tests uses the [Pytest](https://docs.pytest.org/en/7.1.x/) framework.

 ```